Biodegradable Corn Starch Packaging

 4. Compostability

-Contribution to Soil Health: Corn starch packaging is often compostable and can be added to compost bins along with organic waste.
+Improve Soil Health: Corn starch packaging is often compostable and can be added to compost bins along with organic waste.

 Reduced Landfill Waste: Compostable materials like corn starch packaging, reduce the amount of waste sent to landfills, where traditional plastics can persist for long periods without breaking down.